Expectations, Concave Transforms, Chow weights, and Roth's theorem for varieties: Introduction

-The purpose of this article is to reveal and establish significant nontrivial connections between, on the one hand, diophantine and arithmetic aspects of linear series on projective varieties, and, on the other hand, measures of growth and positivity of line bundles.
-In particular, complexity of rational points should be measured on rational curves, \cite[Conjecture 2.7]{McKinnon:2007}, \cite[Conjecture 4.2]{McKinnon-Roth-Louiville}.
-Further, as is a consequence to what we do here, this complexity can be interpreted via the theory of Chow forms and Okounkov bodies.
+The purpose of this article is to present a new unified viewpoint, which is at the intersection of higher dimensional Diophantine arithmetic geometry, positivity for line bundles on projective varieties and concepts that surround $\K$-stability.
+As one example, we expect that complexity of rational points is measured on rational curves \cite[Conjecture 2.7]{McKinnon:2007}.
+Here, as follows from our results, this complexity can be interpreted via the theories of Chow forms and Okounkov bodies.